-This is the second time I’ve had the pleasure of tackling a pair of ear buds by Ultimate Ears, and while the first pair featured an experience driven by pounding bass, the 500vi’s looked like they would be a much more refined experience.
-I had heard they were in a league far beyond what their price point would suggest, but I had to perform my own testing in order to see if that claim was valid (or if I could make the case that it was the best earbuds I had tried).
+This is the second time I’ve had the pleasure of tackling a pair of earbuds by Ultimate Ears, and while the first pair featured an experience driven by pounding bass, the 500vi’s looked like they would be a much more refined experience.
+I had heard they were in a league far beyond what their price point would suggest, but I had to perform my own testing to see if that claim was valid (or if I could make the case that it was the best earbuds I had tried).

 That out of the way, I can talk about the more important things, like how they sound.
-Similar to the Ultimate Ears 3D printed UE11 in-ear monitor headphones, the Ultimate Ears 500vi have a richer, fuller sound than the 350s did – yes, the bass does take a hit in the 500vi model, but it sounds more like a regular headset now rather than having a sub woofer strapped to your skull.
+Similar to the Ultimate Ears 3D printed UE11 in-ear monitor headphones, the Ultimate Ears 500vi have a richer, fuller sound than the 350s did – yes, the bass does take a hit in the 500vi model, but it sounds more like a regular headset now rather than having a subwoofer strapped to your skull.
 With these, the bass is much more refined – however that could be said about all of the sounds.
-The highs are crisp and clear, the mids are right there, and there is no distortion that comes from the lows.
+The highs are crisp and clear, the mids are right there, and no distortion comes from the lows.
 For a pair of cans with great sound quality, read our Logitech UE 9000 wireless headphones review.

-I’ve listened through Klipsch and Creative ear buds that don’t deliver on the richness of the sound from the 500vis, but cost a good deal more.
-If you’re just looking for a pair of ear buds for your iPhone however, and don’t plan on listening to much music, these will work equally as well as the Torque T103Z headphones.
+I’ve listened through Klipsch and Creative earbuds that don’t deliver on the richness of the sound from the 500vis, but cost a good deal more.
+If you’re just looking for a pair of earbuds for your iPhone however, and don’t plan on listening to much music, these will work equally as well as the Torque T103Z headphones.
 The mic doesn’t have a hard time picking up your voice, however it doesn’t end up picking up background noises (unless they’re overly loud).
 The voices coming through the other end are also quite easy to hear; I never once got any sort of distortion through voice calls.

-A very nice feature of the 500vi model, is that the cord is a flat cord – I ended up just tossing these ear buds in my pocket because of my feelings towards the case, and not once did they get tangled up.
-The in-line controls are really nice and responsive as well – one of the biggest issues I have with my Astros is that when I lean on something, I have a tendency to pause my music because of where the controls are.
+A very nice feature of the 500vi model, is that the cord is flat – I ended up just tossing these earbuds in my pocket because of my feelings towards the case, and not once did they get tangled up.
+The in-line controls are nice and responsive as well – one of the biggest issues I have with my Astros is that when I lean on something, I tend to pause my music because of where the controls are.
 Not so with the 500vis, the controls are designed so that’s not going to happen.

-The 500vi ear buds come with five sizes of tips for various ear sizes, but they also come with a pair of Comply Foam Tips.
-Just like putting in a pair of industrial ear plugs, the Comply tips expand to fit the inside of your ear – the result is a fit that won’t fall out, and really doesn’t let any sound in.
-The 350s I reviewed only had a noise canceling rating of 22dB, but the 500vis have a rating of 26dB.
+The 500vi earbuds come with five sizes of tips for various ear sizes, but they also come with a pair of Comply Foam Tips.
+Just like putting in a pair of industrial ear plugs, the Comply tips expand to fit the inside of your ear – the result is a fit that won’t fall out, and doesn’t let any sound in.
+The 350s I reviewed only had a noise-canceling rating of 22dB, but the 500vis has a rating of 26dB.
 And, the Able Planet PS400 stereo headphones have an 85dB rating.
-While 4dB might not seem like a lot to an average person, ask a construction worker just how big of a difference those 4 dB can translate into!
+While 4dB might not seem like a lot to an average person, ask a construction worker just how big of a difference that 4dB can translate into!